algorithms-in-action-dev/dev-aia/src/algorithms/explanations/DFSrecExp.md

 frontier initially contains just the start node.
 The algorithms repeatedly pick a frontier node, finalises the node (its current parent becomes its final parent) and updates information about neighbours of the node.

-The recursive code for DFS is significantly simpler than the iterative code.
-The core is a recursive function that is called with a node n and a parent p.
-If the parent of n has not yet been decided it assigns p as the parent and recursively calls the function on all nodes neighbouring n, with n as the parent.
-The recursion uses an implicit stack of calls (we show this in the animation), and each of these calls has a "continuation" (the remaining neighbouring nodes to be examined when control returns to that function call).
+Recursive DFS uses an implicit stack of calls (we show this in the animation), and each of these calls has a "continuation" (the remaining neighbouring nodes to be examined when control returns to that function call).
 You can think of the frontier as being implicitly